ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

    We had issue when boot with USB Ubuntu from VGA or remote access, after adding "console=tty0" to the kernel boot argument, we are able to access via VGA

-   this server can have only two PCIe slots, so not much we can play with for 5G server.
+   This server can have only two PCIe slots, so not much we can play with for 5G server.
 Probably ideal for 5GCN Core server.

+   Another noticeble thing is that HPE server supports 220V only, you can't use in 110V outlet.

 #### A few thoughts about Arm ServerReady